EamonnMR/server-tracker/README.md

 To Deploy to a server:

 Run `deploy.yml`, probably changing `inventory` to point to a server you can ssh into.
+Also make sure the hostname in the configs matches the hostname of your server.